 Present: BW FA MK HG HN PJ PC RO SB AB TM RB

-Discussed https://github.com/nexusformat/NIAC/issues/68 (use NX_DATE_TIME rather than NX_CHAR for file_time and file_update_time in NXroot).
+Discussed the use of NX_DATE_TIME rather than NX_CHAR for file_time and file_update_time in NXroot.
 NeXus has always said to use ISO8601 for datetime, so this is just bringing the definition in line with the manual.
-Changed was merged as effectively updating documentation.
+Change was merged as effectively updating documentation.
 There was a discussion about timezones, which are not mandatory in ISO8601 - if none are specified local time is assumed.
 It was agreed to update the manual to say that supplying a timezone was recommended, this avoids issues if e.g. daylight saving time changes during an experiment.

-In https://github.com/nexusformat/NIAC/issues/71 MK pointed put that guidelines agreed at NIAC 2018 concerning online voting and teleconference voting had not yet been added ti the NIAC constitution.
+In isse#71 MK pointed put that guidelines agreed at NIAC 2018 concerning online voting and teleconference voting had not yet been added to the NIAC constitution.
 Action to add these.
 We have been considering the NIAC as a “teleconference” with regard to these guidelines.

-It was agreed to move https://github.com/nexusformat/NIAC/issues/48 (improvemnts to NXdata) to a later session
+It was agreed to move issue#48 (improvemnts to NXdata) to a later session

-Specifying precision in nexus files https://github.com/nexusformat/NIAC/issues/69 has already been actioned and the underlying ticket closed, so no firtehr NIAC discussion is required.
+Specifying precision in nexus files has already been actioned and the underlying ticket closed, so no further NIAC discussion is required.

-The future on the NeXus C API (NAPI) was discussed https://github.com/nexusformat/NIAC/issues/64 MK gave a brief overview of the hisotory oin the interface and how it simplified the generation of files when HDF4 was the main format.
+The future of the NeXus C API (NAPI) was discussed MK gave a brief overview of the history of the interface and how it simplified the generation of files when HDF4 was the main format.
 This library has been marked as bugfix only in the documentation, and there are some outstanding issues and pull requests to fix.
-Some of the issues related to incompatibilitties with newer version of packages such as MXML, and potentially HDF5 1.12 It was agreed that MK and FA would consult the nexus mailing list as to their usage and of NAPI, it may be possible to drop support for e.g. HDF4 or XML from NAPI that would aid future maintenance.
+Some of the issues related to incompatibilities with newer versions of packages such as MXML, and potentially HDF5 1.12 It was agreed that MK and FA would consult the nexus mailing list as to their usage and of NAPI, it may be possible to drop support for e.g. HDF4 or XML from NAPI that would aid future maintenance.
 RO mentioned that the examples in the user manual use the NAPI a lot.
-It was agreed the code camp should also revisit the examples in the user manual and makle sure it is clear NAPI is receiving minimal support and provide equivalent HDF5 native API c/c++ examples.
+It was agreed the code camp should also revisit the examples in the user manual and makle sure it is clear that NAPI is receiving minimal support and provide equivalent HDF5 native API c/c++ examples.
 We should also update examples generating or referring to HDF4 in the manual, it should only be referenced in the history section.
 HB pointed out that HDF4 is only minimally supported by the HDF group.

-RO gave an introduction to the nexusformat python package as part of https://github.com/nexusformat/NIAC/issues/43 it is a wrapper around h5py that provides a simpler interface making generation of NeXus files easier and less error prone for a new user.
-Being NeXus aware it can handle axis attributes and conventions for you, add correct class attributes, string encoding.
-There is also a fully featured GUI nexpy (which is NXDL aware) built on top of nexusformat, but the discussion here was concerning just the nexusformat package.
+RO gave an introduction to the nexusformat python package as part of issue#43 it is a wrapper around h5py that provides a simpler interface, making the generation of NeXus files easier and less error prone for a new user.
+Being NeXus aware, it can handle axis attributes and conventions for you, add correct class attributes, string encoding.
+There is also a fully featured GUI NeXpy (which is NXDL aware) built on top of nexusformat, but the discussion here was concerning just the nexusformat package.

-The changes to NXdata https://github.com/nexusformat/NIAC/issues/48 were briefly reviewed, the changes were mostly to wording and looked fair, but it was difficult to be sure as there were merge conflicts due to the age of the branch.
+NXdata were briefly reviewed, the changes were mostly to wording and looked fair, but it was difficult to be sure as there were merge conflicts due to the age of the branch.
 It was agreed that the branch would be rebased back onto master and the changes reviews at code camp.

 BW will create a poll for a final NIAC session date and send to the mailing list, all voting will be left open until that session, which will be towards the end of October.